IntersectMBO/lsm-tree/blockio-api/README.md

 to program against the file system in a uniform manner across different platforms, i.e., operating systems.

-The `blockio` library defines the abstract interface for batched I/O. The library is an extension of the [fs-api](https://hackage.haskell.org/package/fs-api) library, which defines an abstract interface for (basic) file system I/O. Both `blockio` and `fs-api` provide an implementation of their interfaces using the real file system in `IO`.
+The `blockio-api` library defines the abstract interface for batched I/O. The library is an extension of the [fs-api](https://hackage.haskell.org/package/fs-api) library, which defines an abstract interface for (basic) file system I/O. Both `blockio-api` and `fs-api` provide an implementation of their interfaces using the real file system in `IO`.

-The `blockio:sim` sub-library defines an implementation of the abstract interface from `blockio` that *simulates* batched I/O. This sub-library is an extension of the [fs-sim](https://hackage.haskell.org/package/fs-sim) library, which defines an implementation of the abstract interface from `fs-api` that simulates (basic) file system I/O.
+The `blockio-api:sim` sub-library defines an implementation of the abstract interface from `blockio-api` that *simulates* batched I/O. This sub-library is an extension of the [fs-sim](https://hackage.haskell.org/package/fs-sim) library, which defines an implementation of the abstract interface from `fs-api` that simulates (basic) file system I/O.